Wuda Ogwa Cultural Interpretive Center

 If you’d like to volunteer your time or resources, please email Maria Moncur at mmoncur@nwbshoshone.com or call 435-339-0159

-*Watch for the new website(s) in mid-Spring to better understand the reason for the change, receive updates, and follow the progress of our project.
+*Watch for the new website(s) in mid-Summer to better understand the reason for the change, receive updates, and follow the progress of our project.

 https://vimeo.com/511233223

-Boa Ogoi or Big River in the native Shoshone language is the name of the massacre of more than 400 Shoshone in Southeast Idaho.
-It was the single largest loss of Native American Life in the history of the country.
+Boa Ogoi or Big River in the native Shoshone language is a spiritual term, Bear River Massacre is the name of the massacre of more than 450 Shoshone in the area of Southeast Idaho, back then it was Utah.
+This Massacre was the single largest loss of Native American Life by the US Army in the history of the country.
 This video was created to educate and support fundraising for the new Shoshone Cultural Interpretive Center.

 Thank you to our donors and partners for making this possible